AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 Now we know about the visual building blocks for an app, let's see them in action!

-> Lead the students through creating a new Android Studio project, and open the layout XML
+> Instructor Note: Lead the students through creating a new Android Studio project, and open the layout XML.

 Android Studio provides two ways of creating layouts: a design editor, and a text editor.
 The design editor is a drag and drop interface, whereas the text editor is purely writing code.
 Each has their advantages and disadvantages, so we will take a look at both.